probnum2026/probnum2026.github.io/submissions.md

 **Theory**
 - Error bounds and convergence rates of probabilistic numerical methods.
 - Well-calibratedness of uncertainty estimates.
-- Properties of hypothesis spaces (e.g., Gaussian processes, reproducing kernel Hilbert spaces).
+- Properties of hypothesis spaces (e.g., Gaussian processes, reproducing kernel Hilbert spaces) of numerical methods.

 **Applications**
 - Computation-aware uncertainty quantification for
   -  simulation, including the solution of (partial, ordinary, stochastic, and differential algebraic) differential equations for time-evolving processes.
   -  deep learning-based simulation methods, superresolution methods, diffusion models, neural operators, and other algorithms aiming to functionally replace numerical computation.
-- Computation-aware optimal planning and decision-making under uncertainty.
+- Computation-aware optimal planning and decision-making under uncertainty, including for control, robotics, active learning, etc.
-- Inverse problems and data assimilation.
+- Inverse problems and data assimilation, e.g. in scientific simulation.
-- Applications in science and engineering, such as computational fluid mechanics, astronomy, climate science, and finance.
+- Applications in science and engineering, including (but not limited to) material science, physics and astronomy, climate science, geoscience, and finance.

 ---
 ### Submission Instructions